mbrancato/krush/README.md

 # krush

 Krush uses simple templating logic to assist in the deployment of resources to Kubernetes.
-It allows operators to better align their process with GitOps by removing static variables and allowing those to be handled by downstream manual or CI/CD processes.
+It allows operators to better align their process with GitOps by removing deployment variables and allowing those to be handled by downstream manual or CI/CD processes.
 When run, krush takes the rendered manifests and pipes the output to a `kubectl apply` command.

 ## Getting Started